Sarah Jessica Parker: 2004–2015: Continued film roles

-2016–present: Divorce, Broadway return and And Just Like That...
+2016–present: Divorce, Broadway return, and And Just Like That...

 Beginning in late-2016, Parker executive produced and starred in the HBO dramedy series Divorce, as Frances Dufresne, a married woman who has an affair which precipitates her divorce.
 Drawn to the "complexity and promise" of the story she was also intrigued by the doubtful likability of her character, remarking: "I like that Frances is very real to me.
 She's both honorable and messy.
 She's both exacting and untethered, but I think she's a very real person."
 The series ran for three seasons and earned acclaim from critics; The A.V.
 Club noted: "Parker's gift, even on Sex and the City, has always been a well-timed comeback or a reaction shot.
 [Her character] is not a reboot of Carrie Bradshaw, but she doesn't exactly force the actor to stray from her comfort zone, either.
 That's not necessarily a bad thing: It's a pleasure to see her back, shaking her head at just the right moment".
 For her role, she earned a Golden Globe nomination.

 In 2018, Parker headlined and produced the independent drama Here and Now, playing a New York City singer who gets a life-changing medical diagnosis.

 In February 2020, Parker and her husband, Broderick, starred in a revival of Neil Simon's Plaza Suite at Boston's Colonial Theatre for two weeks.
-Previews at the Hudson Theatre had been set for March 2020 and its official debut was scheduled for April 2020, but this was later postponed due to the COVID-19 pandemic.
-After several delays, the previews are now expected to begin on February 28, 2022, with its official debut set for March 28, 2022.
+Previews at the Hudson Theatre had been set for March 2020 and its official debut was scheduled for April 2020, but this was later postponed and eventually canceled due to Parker testing positive for COVID-19.

-And Just Like That..., the Sex and the City reboot, was confirmed by HBO Max in January 2021.
-The first series premiered on December 9, 2021.
+And Just Like That..., the Sex and the City revival, was confirmed by HBO Max in January 2021.
+The first season premiered on December 9, 2021.

+In 2022, Parker reprised her role as Sarah Sanderson in Hocus Pocus 2 for Disney+.